 The University has developed this Sunrise Plan (the Plan) to assist University employees in determining if they qualify to work on site, what the steps are to seek permission, and what requirements must be met if employees are working on campus or another University worksite.
 All University employees share responsibility for implementing the Plan by following its requirements.
 The goal is to reduce the potential for transmission of COVID-19 on University campuses and in other University-owned or managed facilities, and that requires full cooperation among everyone—leaders, managers and supervisors, and faculty and staff.
 Only through a cooperative effort can we work to maintain the safety and health of our University community.

 - Assist you in determining if your job duties qualify you to work on site.
 Importantly, if you can work from home today, this Plan does not pertain to you.
 Continue working from home until instructed otherwise.

 - Inform you about the approval process you must follow to work on site.
 There are no exceptions; all employees who qualify to work on site must adhere to the requirements of this Plan.

 - Assist you by outlining the health and hygiene requirements you must follow if you are approved to work on site.

 Who currently qualifies for consideration under this Plan?

-This Plan (revised May 15, 2020), anticipates that a growing number of faculty and staff may need to return to their respective campus or another University work location (either regularly or intermittently), not because of personal preference, but to effectively complete their work.
+This Plan (revised June 12, 2020), anticipates that a growing number of faculty, staff and student workers and researchers may need to return to their respective campus or another University work location (either regularly or intermittently), not because of personal preference, but to effectively complete their work.
 Some categories of work currently permitted may include: